mikehuynh94/generation-mini-project-1/README.md

 My design aligns with the project requirements very well as it meets majority of the clients needs as they are able to perform all the required actions with the program.

 ## How did you guarantee the project's requirements?
-By reading the requirements carefully and determined how to tackle them using everything I have learned.
+By reading the requirements carefully before starting on a new feature and determined how to tackle them using everything I have learned.

 ## If you had more time, what is one thing you would improve upon?
 If I had more time I would like to completely transfer the lists to store it within the database and allow the user to make changes with the program.

 ## What did you most enjoy implementing?
 I enjoyed implementing the different methods of nested loops and if statements for the program.